hellerve/blog/wip/Carp_and_derive_II:_This_Time_Its_Personal.md

 of the type’s members and emits a call to `zero` for each of them, wrapping the result in one call to the type’s initializer.

-All in all, this makes for a clear and simple API, but how does it work?
+All in all, this makes for a clear and simple API.
+But how does it work?
 Let’s take a look!

 ## Implementing `derive`